 – providing assistance to individuals whose rights have been infringed, and carrying out investigations into cases of human rights violation;

-At the present time the organization has more than fifty members – journalists, historians, linguists, lawyers, mathematicians, physicists, programmers, teachers, engineers, students.
-Thirty people are employed at the center, while others work for us part-time or on a voluntary basis.
+At the present time, the organization has more than fifty members – journalists, historians, linguists, lawyers, mathematicians, physicists, programmers, teachers, engineers, students.
+Twenty-two people are employed at the center, while others work for us part-time or on a voluntary basis.

 Some details about the results of projects undertaken by the Group:

 1. Defense of individuals whose rights have been violated by state bodies and their officials.